saidonnet/saidonnet/README.md

 - 👀 I’m interested in Full Stack Dev
 - 🌱 I’m currently learning React.js
 - 💞️
-- 📫 How to reach me by mail on: saidrahmani@live.fr
+- 📫 How to reach me by mail on: saidonnet@gmail.com

 <!---
 saidonnet/saidonnet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.